Uniform algebra

-for every x, y $\in$ X there is f$\in$A with f(x)$\ne$f(y).
+for every $x, y \in X$ there is $f \in A$ with $f(x) \ne f(y)$.
 This is called separating the points of X.

-As a closed subalgebra of the commutative Banach algebra C(X) a uniform algebra is itself a unital commutative Banach algebra (when equipped with the uniform norm).
-Hence, it is, (by definition) a Banach function algebra.
+As a closed subalgebra of the commutative algebra (structure) Banach algebra C(X), a uniform algebra is itself a unital commutative Banach algebra (when equipped with the uniform norm).
+Hence, it is (by definition) a Banach function algebra.

 A uniform algebra A on X is said to be natural if the maximal ideals of A are precisely the ideals $M_x$ of functions vanishing at a point x in X.